This handy guide will help you to establish whether you need planning permission for a shed, outbuilding or other garden structure.

 In most cases, you will not need planning permission if your shed is:

 - under 2.5 metres tall at the eaves;

 - intended for a use that’s incidental to the enjoyment of your house;

 - away from property boundaries.

-But, it’s always worth giving your local planning authority a call to check.
+But it’s always worth calling your local planning authority to check.